Shaul Ladany: Concentration camp

 I saw my father beaten by the SS, and I lost most of my family there...
 A ransom deal that the Americans attempted saved 2,000 Jews and I was one.
 I actually went into the gas chamber, but was reprieved.
 God knows why.

 Describing the concentration camp, Major Dick Williams, one of the first British soldiers to enter and liberate the camp, said: "It was an evil, filthy place; a hell on Earth."
 Ladany was one of the few of Yugoslavia's 70,000 Jews who survived the Holocaust.
 He visits the concentration camp every time he is in Europe.
 He was also there for the 50th anniversary of liberation, and when a Bergen-Belsen museum was dedicated.

 He was brought on the Kastner train from Bergen-Belsen to Switzerland.
 After the war ended, he and his family moved back to Belgrade.
 In December 1948, when he was 12 years old, the family emigrated to Israel, which had just become a nation state.

 Education

-Ladany received his B.Sc. in Mechanical Engineering from the Technion – Israel Institute of Technology in 1960, and an M.Sc. from Technion in 1961.
+Ladany received his BSc in Mechanical Engineering from the Technion – Israel Institute of Technology in 1960, and an MSc from Technion in 1961.
 In 1964, he earned a Graduate Diploma in Business Administration from The Hebrew University of Jerusalem.
-In 1968, he was awarded the Ph.D. in Business Administration by Columbia University, followed by postdoctoral research at Tel Aviv University.
+In 1968, he was awarded the PhD in Business Administration by Columbia University, followed by postdoctoral research at Tel Aviv University.